Why do you need a Microsoft SharePoint Alternative?

 At the turn of this century, enterprise collaboration became synonymous with Microsoft Sharepoint, because it was the most prominent solution around (There were “SharePoint alternatives” like HyperOffice around even then, but they didn’t have MS’s visibility and clout).

 However, SharePoint was crafted for a very specific segment - big businesses with thousands of employees and mega IT budgets.
-Enterprise information technology has also advanced since then, most specifically the software-as-a-service approach, which allows SMBs access to big business on-premise software like MS SharePoint, through simply a net connection and at low cost.
+Enterprise information binany trading technology has also advanced since then, most specifically the software-as-a-service approach, which allows SMBs access to big business on-premise software like MS SharePoint, through binary trading platform in india simply a net connection and at low cost.
 SharePoint has tried to keep up with the changes with its subsequent avatars – SharePoint 2003, SharePoint 2007, and SharePoint Online.
 Is SharePoint 2010, the latest version, any better?
 Well, "SharePoint 2010 may be overkill for some", says a recent Forrester study.

 Although SharePoint has whetted the appetite of businesses for enterprise 2.0 (the next generation of enterprise collaboration software), it fails to keep up, as Thomas Vander Wal famously said in his 2009 article.
 This is especially true for growing businesses.

 SharePoint & Growing Businesses – A Match Made in Hell

 Staggering Setup Costs – SharePoint is on premise software.
 Since you need to set up servers in-house, SharePoint total cost of ownership (TCO) is actually much higher than SharePoint license costs, since you also have to pay for hardware, maintenance, antivirus, back, and IT staff.